Setup Your Application

 The andasy setup command streamlines the initial configuration of your application for deployment.
 When you run andasy setup, the CLI performs three key tasks:

-1. Detects your application stack - Analyzes your project directory to identify the programming language, framework, and dependencies
+- Detects your application stack - Analyzes your project directory to identify the programming language, framework, and dependencies

-2. Generates a Dockerfile - Creates a Dockerfile that defines how to build and run your application as a container
+Dockerfilethat defines how to build and run your application as a container - Creates a configuration file - Produces a

 These files are essential for deploying your application with Andasy, ensuring consistent environments and simplified deployment workflows.